 A lot of people think that all salts are the same and don’t realise that there are enormous differences between standard refined white table salt and natural salts from nature.
-The differences between these salts can have a huge impact on your health.
+The differences can have a huge impact on your health.

 These days, 90% of salt is used for industrial applications such as making soap, plastics, detergents, agricultural chemicals and de-icing highways.
 These processes only require pure sodium chloride so the natural salt is refined, bleached white and treated with chemicals (sulphuric acid or chlorine) that remove all of the trace minerals.
 However these trace minerals are essential for the human body.

 When salt is refined, manipulated and consumed, our bodies find it difficult to digest.
 Unfortunately this refined salt is in many processed and packaged foods at our supermarkets.
-When digested, the salt upsets homeostasis in the body, causing water retention leading to poor circulation, high blood pressure, a decrease in our immune system and an increase in the acidity within our bodies.
-That is why so many mainstream medical practitioners recommend low salt diets or not to consume salt at all.
+When digested, it upsets homeostasis in the body, causing water retention leading to poor circulation, high blood pressure, a decrease in our immune system and an increase in the acidity within our bodies.
+That is why so many mainstream medical practitioners recommend low-salt diets or not to consume it at all.

 Natural salt is essential for life and we cannot live without it.

 In fact, our body requires it to help fight certain types of fungus, viruses and bacteria.
 Natural salt helps to regulate blood pressure, metabolism, digestion, the proper functioning of the nervous system and brain cells, as well as produces hydrochloric acid in the stomach for digestion.

 Unrefined salt is a whole food product which is easily utilised by the body.
 Our bodies are designed to receive sodium chloride in combination with all the other minerals and trace elements like potassium, manganese, zinc, magnesium, copper and calcium.
 All of these minerals are essential for a healthy immune system.

 So which salt is best?